Just a Friend: Music video

-The music video, directed by Lionel C. Martin, acts out the lyrics humorously and includes a scene of Biz Markie singing the chorus dressed as Mozart in 18th-century clothing with a powdered wig in a candlelit room while playing the piano.
+The music video, directed by Lionel C. Martin, acts out the lyrics humorously and includes a scene of Biz Markie singing the chorus dressed as Mozart in 18th-century clothing with a powdered wig in a candlelit room while humorously pretending to play the piano.

 Legacy

 In 1993, Akinyele's song I Luh Hur from his album Vagina Diner mentioned "Just a Friend".

 In 2006, American rock band Tally Hall recorded a cover of "Just a Friend", later releasing it on streaming platforms in 2019.
 The band had often performed the song as their closer in live sets, especially during their earlier years.

 In 2007, Chris Rock and Kerry Washington sang "Just A Friend" in a scene from the movie I Think I Love My Wife.

 In November 2010, actor Jeff Goldblum performed the song in a duet with Markie on Late Night with Jimmy Fallon.
 The duet was highly requested by fans of the show and was set up by Fallon and the Roots.

+In May 2012, Ray William Johnson's cartoon band Your Favorite Martian released a cover of the song, getting over 14 million views on YouTube as of December 2025.

 In June 2023, his widow, Tara Hall, announced the Just a Friend Foundation and confirmed a documentary about Biz Markie’s life, All Up in the Biz, which premiered at the Tribeca Film Festival.